 Experience: Mrs. Mai Thi Ngoc Ha has over 29 years of working experience in the banking and finance sector.
 She became the Senior Executive Vice President of BIDC in August of 2009.
+Year of Birth: 1973

 Education Level: Master of Banking and Finance